wp-plugins/jabber-feed/readme.txt

 == Working Platforms ==

-This script has been tested only currently on Wordpress 2.0 with PHP 5.2.1.
+This script has been tested only currently on Wordpress 2.0 and Wordpres 2.5 with PHP 5.2.1.
 Hopefully it should work with other software versions (even PHP4), but I cannot guarantee.
-Yet if you find a bug or encounter an issue, don't hesitate to tell me, and I will try to fix it.
+Yet if you find a bug or encounter an issue, don't hesitate to tell me, and I will try and fix it.

 == Configuration ==